ZeeeSpy/RedditorWordSeeker/README.md

 - Run RedditWordFinder.py with python3.

 You'll need a reddit account, python and the following libraries; PRAW, PANDAS, numpy, dotenv.
 Just use "pip3 install LIBRARYNAME" to get them.

+If your reddit username has a hyphen in it like "Ze-Spy" for example, you'll have to manually add it into RedditWordFinder.py

+so instead of it being
+username= os.getenv("USER"), \
+it should
+username= "YOUR USERNAME HERE", \